makerbot/thingiverse-js/README.md

 #### thingiverse.getError(response)

-Returns a string containing the error that occured in your API request.
+Returns a string containing the error that occurred in your API request, or `null` if none is found.

 ##### response

 Type: `object`

-Should be the response object returned from an API request (usually, `err.response).
+Should be the response object returned from an API request (usually, `err.response`).

 #### thingiverse.getAccessToken(opts)